 For other farmers, the Great War brought affluence as the price of crops and agricultural land soared.
 The federal government urged intensive planting using such slogans as “Plow to the fence for national defense,” “If you can’t fight, farm,” and “Wheat will win the war.”
 The advent of the tractor at this time, replacing draft animals, contributed to an economic boom during and after the war.
 Plowing up the plains and over-mortgaging by many farmers, combined with extended drought years and the Great Depression, resulted in the Dust Bowl of the 1930s.
 World War I and its immediate aftermath changed the people of the Plains and their values in many ways.
 We are seeking papers and panels that address the specific conference theme or life on the Plains during the years 1910-1920.
 Papers on other humanities-related topics connected to the Northern Plains are also welcome.

-Registration Fee: $90 includes Registration ($45 for Friday-Saturday) and Meal Package ($45 for Friday lunch and dinner and Saturday lunch).
+Registration Fee: $95 includes Registration ($50 for Friday-Saturday) and Meal Package ($45 for Friday lunch and dinner and Saturday lunch).
 After April 18, Registration and Meal Package will be $100.
 Registration is free for full-time undergraduate students of any college or university and faculty and staff of Augustana College.
 For lodging information visit www.augie.edu/lodging.

 Autograph Party: The Twenty-seventh Northern Plains Autograph Party will be held on Saturday, April 26, in conjunction with the conference.
 Authors of recent books about the Northern Plains were able to apply for invitation to the autograph party by sending publications information to Dr. Harry F. Thompson, Executive Director, The Center for Western Studies, firstname.lastname@example.org, by February 21, 2014.

 Cash Awards: $150 and $100 awards in academic, non-academic, student, and women’s history categories are available.

 Continuing Education Credit: Available through Augustana College.
 Contact Dr. Harry F. Thompson at firstname.lastname@example.org for details.